St Helena Island Discovery

 - Guided Coffee Plantation tour

-- Tree-planting at Millenium Forest
+- Tree-planting at Millennium Forest

 - Guided hike to Blue Point